RobinHofmann/example-repo/README.md

 # Example Repository

-This is an example repo, hello world!
+This is an example repo, that I will use to practice git

-This is another change